samson84/view-lib-comparison/client-angular/README.md

 - The HTTP module with rxJS observables provides a nice and easy way to change the component props according to the HTTP response.
 Handy error handling, types built in.

+- The Angular's component update logic is hard to follow.
+It uses zone.js.
+This script is monkey-patch the JS built-in features like setTimeout.
+It uses complex logic to find which components need an update.
+The developer can manually fine-tune this logic with an obfuscated method at first look (NgZone, OnPush).
+Signals look like a solution for this, but it is in the developer preview.

 ## Bottom line

 - Angular is a complex system with a lot of built-in functionality and requires a lot of boilerplate code.
 Angular handles its complexity by tooling (`ng generate`).

 - For me, it is more favorable when a framework tries to create simple concepts and lets the developer decide about the structure, component size and architecture.

-- Managing the component size and complexity, and extracting logic to child components is better for me than separating the component into multiple files and approaching the readability this way.
+- Managing the component size and complexity, and extracting logic to child components is better for me than separating the component into multiple files and approaching the readability.